 Curanto-en-Hoyo

-Pull apart a curanto plate — mussel-clam saline, smoky pork, sweet roasted potato, milcao pancake soaked in the cooking juices.
-The combination of land + sea + earth-smoke is utterly distinctive.
-A 6,000-year-old meal still made on Chiloé beaches.
+Pull apart a curanto plate — mussel-clam saline, smoky pork and sausage, sweet roasted potato, milcao pancake soaked in the cooking juices.
+The combination of land, sea and earth-smoke is utterly distinctive.
+A meal thousands of years old, still made on Chiloé beaches.

 Variations